cshepherd/gscifs/README.md

 If this is not your style, fork it or start over, but at least try.

 Oh and the .AppleDouble files are because I build to an AppleShare target.
 Then I boot up the IIGS and double-click to run it.
-Just think, someday we won't need that.